elbeezi/color-thing/README.md

 1. `yarn test`

 ## Creating Levels
-1. Create a new file in `/src/level-configs/` (or copy the example file in that dir)
+1. Create a new file in `/src/level-configs/` (or copy the `.example` file in that dir)
-2. Replace the level `import` statement in `/src/components/world/World.js` with your new filename
+2. Import & re-export your new level within `/src/components/level-configs/levelConfigs.js`
+3. Update the `World` component constructor with the name of the level you want to play (has to match the property name exported in step 2)
-3. GLHF
+4. GLHF